-We would like to take this opportunity to thank the Commissioner and his staff who have been involved in this review for their assistance and co-operation.
+We would like to take this opportunity to thank the Commissioner and her staff who have been involved in this review for their assistance and co-operation.

-This report is part of a continuing dialogue between the Commissioner and Grant Thornton and is not, therefore, intended to cover every matter which came to our attention.
-Our procedures are designed to support our audit opinion and they cannot be expected to identify all weaknesses or inefficiencies in the Commissioner's systems and work practices.
+This report is part of a continuing dialogue between the Commissioner and Grant Thornton UK LLP and is not, therefore, intended to cover every matter which came to our attention.
+Our procedures are designed to support our audit opinion and they cannot be expected to identify all potential weaknesses or inefficiencies which may exist in the Commissioner's systems and work practices.